Analysis | The GOP senators who will decide on Ginsburg’s vacancy

 McConnell has laid the groundwork for this for years.
 He has made clear the standard he set in 2016 won’t be applied to 2020, however hypocritical that is.
 The difference between the 2016 and 2020 election is that Obama didn’t have a Senate majority back then, and Trump does.

-Lindsey Graham
+Lindsey O. Graham

 The other GOP leader with a key role is more interesting, given his past comments.
 While McConnell has signaled he’d do what he said shouldn’t be done in 2016, Senate Judiciary Committee Chairman Lindsey O. Graham (R-S.C.) has repeatedly staked out a supposedly principled stand against just the kind of situation in which we find ourselves.

-Note: Update: Graham suggests he will go back on this 2016 word, retweeting more recent comments in which he suggested he’s inclined to press forward.